 Applications will be reviewed by the principal investigator.
 Upon approval, the principal investigator and the external researcher/team/student must sign the COMPASS data usage agreement document before data are made available.
 Upon full approval, data will be made available via encrypted memory stick or through a secure server.

 When publishing results from COMPASS please use the following statement:

-The COMPASS study has been supported by a bridge grant from the CIHR Institute of Nutrition, Metabolism and Diabetes (INMD) through the “Obesity – Interventions to Prevent or Treat” priority funding awards (OOP-110788; grant awarded to SL), an operating grant from the CIHR Institute of Population and Public Health (IPPH) (MOP-114875; grant awarded to SL), a CIHR Project Grant (PJT-148562; grant awarded to SL), a CIHR Project Grant (PJT-149092; grant awarded to KP), and by a research funding arrangement with Health Canada (#1617-HQ-000012; contract awarded to SL).
+The COMPASS study has been supported by a bridge grant from the CIHR Institute of Nutrition, Metabolism and Diabetes (INMD) through the “Obesity – Interventions to Prevent or Treat” priority funding awards (OOP-110788; awarded to SL), an operating grant from the CIHR Institute of Population and Public Health (IPPH) (MOP-114875; awarded to SL), a CIHR project grant (PJT-148562; awarded to SL), a CIHR bridge grant (PJT-149092; awarded to KP/SL), a CIHR project grant (PJT-159693; awarded to KP), and by a research funding arrangement with Health Canada (#1617-HQ-000012; contract awarded to SL).